neondatabase/website/next/content/docs/guides/stepzen.md

 - `table` defines the table in the database.
 - `configuration` defines the name of the connection configuration used to connect to the database.

-Earlier, we saw that the CLI created connections based on foreign key relationships.
+Earlier, you saw that the CLI created connections based on foreign key relationships.
 For example, the `order` table has a foreign key relationship with the `customer` table.
-This means that we can query data from the `order` table, and get the related data from the `customer` table.
-We can query the customer linked to an order like this:
+This means that you can query data from the `order` table, and get the related data from the `customer` table. you can query the customer linked to an order like this:

 ```graphql
 {